t-scholtz/CSE-379_Lab/README.md

 ## Lab 4
 ### PortINIT
-A function is given a number 1-5(A->F) in r0
-The function returns the address of the PORT we want in r1
+Subroutines takes in desired port and returns base memory address of that port
+Input:
+* r0 - port (A-F|0-5)

+Output:
+* r0 - memory address of port

 ### ColorPrompt
 prints the prompt and reads the string until it gets input from the user